dr-mushtaq/Python-Notes/README.md

 **About**

 This repository is related to all about Python  - an A-Z guide to the world of Data Science.
-This supplement contains the implementation of Python from Basic to advance level.
+This supplement contains the implementation of Python from Basic to advanced level.
                                       Follow Coursesteach for more content 😊

                               https://coursesteach.com/